programming-notes/sinatra-json-challenge/README.md

 ### JSON: JavaScript Object Notation
-[JSON][] is a common, agreed-upon format for representing data as a string.
+[JSON][] is a common, agreed-upon format for representing data as a string; this is called [*serialization*][wikipedia serialization].
 Many languages have JSON libraries that can take data (e.g., hashes and arrays) and turn it into a JSON string.
 Those libraries can also take a JSON string and turn it back into data.

 This is useful when one language wants to communicate with another.
 For example, Ruby can turn an array into a JSON string and send it to a web browser.
 On the browser side, Javascript can take that JSON string and turn it into a Javascript array on the other side.